suryaprakashtk/Robot_Motion_Planning/README.md

 - A start point $x_s$ and goal point $x_d$ is given.
 The objective is to find a path between the start node and to goal node without colliding with any obstacles.

+The objective is to find a path between the start node and to goal node without colliding with any obstacles.

 ## Results
 Visualization of A* results: